 When donating used books, be mindful of the condition of the books and their relevance.
 If books are outdated or in poor condition, they won’t be any more useful to the recipient than they were to you (and then they have to deal with the burden of disposal).

-As a general rule, if you wouldn’t buy the book or give it to a friend due to it’s condition, it might not be great for donation either.
+As a general rule, if you wouldn’t buy the book or give it to a friend due to its condition, it might not be great for donation either.
 Most books that are dirty, moldy, damaged, are missing covers or pages, or have lots of writing or markings in them won’t be useful to the donation recipient.
 Here are more than 25 places to donate books.

 Gift Books To Family and Friends

 Before making a big production of donating your books, ask around if friends and family are interested in any of your books.
-Steer clear of burdening them with your books if they don’t want or need them, but it’s a quite and easy way to find a new home for your books if they want them.
+Steer clear of burdening them with your books if they don’t want or need them, but it’s quite an easy way to find a new home for your books if they want them.

 Giveaway Books In A Buy Nothing Group or Via FreeCycle